FAA Medical Exam Tips

 Choose an Examiner that you Feel Comfortable With

 Your Aviation Medical Examiner (AME) should demonstrate knowledge specifically in the area of aviation medicine.
 In most cases, this individual will also remain willing to work with pilots and their physicians.
 Similarly, they harmoniously communicate with FAA offices to help you achieve or retain your medical certificate.

-The first of our FAA Medical Exam tips is finding an AME that you feel comfortable with, that also possesses the necessary time to do the due diligence to ensure you can fly legally.
+The first of our FAA Medical Exam tips is to find an AME that you feel comfortable with, that also possesses the necessary time to do the due diligence to ensure you can fly legally.
 The right AME can save you weeks of administrative time, remaining familiar with the unique nuances of the FAA and its administrative process.

 Undergo Your Examination Early